keu/docs/astro/cli/get-started.md

 extract_bitcoin_price >> process_data >> store_data
 ```

-If this style of writing DAGs feels more intuitive to you, read more about it in the [Airflow Decorators guide](https://www.astronomer.io/guides/airflow-decorators/).
+If this style of DAG writing feels more intuitive to you, read more about it in the [Airflow Decorators guide](https://www.astronomer.io/guides/airflow-decorators/).

 ## Next steps